 This guide has been deprecated and is no longer being maintained.

 MySQL is a popular database management system, used as the data storage provider for thousands of web and server applications.
 This guide will help beginners get started with MySQL on a Debian Lenny Linode.
-For purposes of this tutorial, we’ll assume you’ve followed the steps outlined in our getting started guide, that your system is up to date, and that you’ve logged into your Linode as root via SSH.
+For purposes of this tutorial, we’ll assume you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance , that your system is up to date, and that you’ve logged into your Linode as root via SSH.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 Begin by issuing the following command in your terminal:

 You will be prompted to set a password for the MySQL root user.
 Choose a strong password and keep it in a safe place for future reference.